Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 $$ Y \perp A$$ does not hold.

 ## section 2.2 Conditional randomization
-In the example in Hernan's book, if you are in critical condition, you will
+In the example in Hernan's book, if you are in critical condition, you will be more likely to be assigned treatment than not.
+We no longer have marginal exchangibility.
+However we can acheive cond exch if we focus on the critical group.

 conditionally randomized experiment is simply a combination of 2 separate marginally randomized experiments: one conducted in the subset of individuals in critical condition, the other  in the subset of individuals in critical condition.
 Within each subset, the treated and the untreated are exchangeable.